CSAMU4/csamu4/README.md

 ### Hi there 👋

-🔭 I’m currently working on the ✨ _special_ ✨ repository for my GitHub profile.
+🔭 I’m currently working on the pushing coding assignments to Git Hub :').

 🌱 I’m currently learning about MySQL.